OpenStuder/OpenStuder.github.io/clientlibs.md

 **Returns**:
 1. Status of the read operation.
-2. The ID of the property read
+2. The ID of the property read.
 3. The value read.

 **Exceptions raised**: